swatisachan01/XAI_CNN_Explain/README.md

 ## Why this exists

-Saliency maps are easy to produce and easy to over-trust.
-Two maps can look equally plausible while one is faithful to the model and the other is essentially edge detection.
-This toolkit therefore pairs **thirteen attribution methods** with **causal faithfulness metrics** (deletion / insertion) and a localisation metric (pointing game), so that "which explanation should I believe?" becomes a measurable question.
+Saliency maps are easy to produce and easy to overtrust.
+Two maps can look equally plausible, even though one is faithful to the model and the other is essentially edge detection.
+This toolkit therefore pairs **thirteen attribution methods** with **causal faithfulness metrics** (deletion/insertion) and a localization metric (pointing game), so that "which explanation should I believe?" becomes a measurable question.
 It targets both a small from-scratch CNN (whose weights you control) and standard ImageNet-pretrained backbones (for real-world images).

 ## What's included